 You may come to a realization that what you have worked at for twenty years is no longer serving you at all.
 The frustration, sadness, and uncertainty are all weighing heavily on you.
 You acknowledge that you can head in a new direction.
 However, how do you deal with the grief and loss around saying goodbye to the old and welcoming the new?
 Sometimes it doesn’t make sense.

 You may come to a realization that your faith no longer serves your needs as it once did.
 You are in the dark night of the soul.
 You experience grief and great sadness because of this and you know it will be hard on those you love.
 You slip into a huge depression.
 You wonder if this is normal.

-The grief that stems from a loved one, or friend, having completed a suicide is type of grief that is different from what most have to experience.
+The grief that stems from a loved one, or friend, having completed a suicide is a type of grief that is different from what most have to experience.
 It is filled with the added component of emotional trauma.
-While physical trauma can be a part of a loved-one’s death process, the type of trauma that develops from a suicide is really different.
-The trauma can begin with finding the note, or the body.
-While all grief causes what I call the “grief bubble” with suicide, this bubble is on steroids!
+While physical trauma can be a part of a loved one’s death process, the type of trauma that develops from a suicide is really different; the trauma can begin with finding the note, or the body.
+While all grief causes what I call the “grief bubble,” with suicide this bubble is on steroids!

 The pain from this type of loss affects us in ways that other grief and loss does not.
 There are intense feelings of loss, despair, and blame.
 What did I do, or not do?
 Why didn’t they leave a note?
 Why didn’t they say out loud what they said in the note?
 How could they _______?
 All of it is hard to take, and deal with, and people distance themselves from others in ways that they don’t do with other forms of grief and loss.